organicos/mbqt-f1/README.md

 This application can be installed in your mobile device.
 This makes it faster to start and give a better performance and accessibility.

-In Android, go to your chrome browser, open de demo, go to settings and Add to Home Screen.
-This way the app will be installed as a native one and one icon is added to your home screen.
+On Android, go to your chrome browser, open the demo, go to settings and `Add to Home Screen`.
+This way the app will be installed as a native one and one icon will be added to your home screen.

 ## Offline